How to Deal with Lower Back Pain

 When pain is severe, it is not difficult to tell.
 Shooting pains, pain when moving a certain way or twisting, pain referred into the legs from the lower back – these are all examples of pain that may not right itself within a day or two.

-Tension might be from sleeping in an awkward position or from exercising excessively.
+Tension might be from sleeping in an awkward position, or from exercising excessively.
 If the body has performed strenuous activity it isn’t used to – such as moving furniture or other heavy objects, an injury may occur.
+This happened to me when I was clearing our attic.

 When pain shoots from the lower back down through one of the legs, a pinched nerve might be responsible – most likely the sciatic nerve, which runs from the lower back down through the buttocks and through the back of each leg all the way to the toes, is responsible.